u331/hl-03/README.md

 Lesson 3 Homework.

-There are only 3 tasks here yet.
 Each task is in a separate package.

+There are all 11 tasks.

+#7 getGreatestCommonDivisor is via simple algoritm, not via Euclidean or Binary GCD algorithm.